You are here

 Sponsors operating NSLP/SBP must provide meals that meet all NSLP and SBP meal pattern requirements.
 SFAs operating the SFSP have the option to follow the SFSP meal pattern or the NSLP and SBP meal patterns.
 All other sponsors operating SFSP must follow the SFSP meal pattern requirements.

 - Determine which menu items fit staffing capacity and planned meal service model(s)

 - Consider creating a two-week cycle menu with the top 10 entrées

-- Determine if Offer versus Serve will be used; Offer versus Serve is not required for high schools
+- Determine if Offer versus Serve will be used

 - Develop a plan to accommodate students with special dietary needs

 Sponsors that have difficulty meeting NSLP/SBP or SFSP meal pattern requirements may request a waiver by completing this meal pattern waiver form.
 Requests must be targeted and justified based on plans to support access to nutritious meals while minimizing potential exposure to COVID-19.
 View this resource (PDF) for more information on waiver approval considerations.

 - Providing Multiple Meals at a Time USDA Tip Sheet: SFSP (PDF), NSLP (PDF)

 - CSNA Grab n' Go Menus & Recipes is a repository for Colorado recipes and cycle menus.
 Share your recipes and menus here.

 - The Lunch Box COVID-19 Resources includes tools, resources, and grants necessary to provide healthy meals.